saltstack/salt/doc/ref/states/requisites.rst

 Require
 -------

-The most basic requisite is ``require``.
-The behavior of require is
-simple: Make sure the dependent state is executed before the depending state.
-If the dependent state fails, don't run the depending state.
-In the first example, the file ``/etc/vimrc`` will only run after the vim package is installed and only if the vim package is installed successfully.
+The use of ``require`` demands that the dependent state executes before the depending state.
+The state containing the ``require`` requisite is defined as the depending state.
+The state specified in the ``require`` statement is defined as the dependent state.
+If the dependent state's execution succeeds, the depending state will then execute.
+If the dependent state's execution fails, the depending state will not execute.
+In the first example above, the file ``/etc/vimrc`` will only execute after the vim package is installed successfully.

 Require an entire sls file
 --------------------------

 As of Salt 0.16.0, it is possible to require an entire sls file.
-Do this by first including the sls file and then setting a state to ``require`` the included sls file:
+Do this by first by including the sls file and then setting a state to ``require`` the included sls file:

 .. code-block:: yaml